hariseldon99/StatMechCodes/README.md

 Instructions
 =========================
+You can run these simulation notebooks by installing the requisite software in your computer, or online through [Google Colab](https://colab.research.google.com/).

 1. In order to run these notebooks in your computer, perform the following steps.
     * Download this repository by cloning it (see [Git Basics](https://git-scm.com/book/en/v2/Git-Basics-Getting-a-Git-Repository)  for this).